 PRC regulations prohibit direct foreign ownership of business entities that engage in internet content provision ("ICP") services in the PRC.
-The Company and its subsidiaries are foreign owned business entities under the PRC law and accordingly are prohibited from providing ICP services in the PRC, including having ownership of entities engaged in providing such services.
+The Company and its subsidiaries are foreign owned business entities under the PRC law and accordingly are restricted from providing ICP services in the PRC, including having more than 50% ownership of entities engaged in providing such services.
 ATA Intelligent Learning (Beijing) Technology Limited ("ATA Intelligent Learning" or "VIE") is engaged to provide, but not limited to, ICP services, such as providing online trainings and platforms in PRC.
 The Company has no legal ownership interest in ATA Intelligent Learning.
 The legal ownership interests of ATA Intelligent Learning are 90% owned by Mr. Xiaofeng Ma, the chairman of the board and chief executive officer of the Company, and 10% owned by Mr. Haichang Xiong, general counsel of the Company prior to August 12, 2020 and by Mr. Jun Zhang, president and director of the Company effective from August 12, 2020.
 Mr. Ma, Mr. Xiong and Mr. Zhang are PRC citizens.
 All individuals are nominee shareholders of ATA Intelligent Learning and holding their equity interests on behalf of the Company.
-Through a series of contractual agreements, including loan agreements, a call option and cooperation agreement, an exclusive technical consulting and services agreement and a power of attorney (collectively, the "VIE Agreements") among ATA Education Technology (Beijing) Limited ("ATA Education"), ATA Intelligent Learning, and their nominee shareholders, the nominee shareholders of ATA Intelligent Learning to ATA Education.
+Through a series of contractual agreements, including loan agreements, a call option and cooperation agreement, an equity interest pledge agreement, an exclusive technical consulting and services agreement and a power of attorney (collectively, the "VIE Agreements") among ATA Education Technology (Beijing) Limited ("ATA Education"), ATA Intelligent Learning, and their nominee shareholders, the nominee shareholders of ATA Intelligent Learning have granted all their legal rights including voting rights and disposition rights of their equity interests in ATA Intelligent Learning to ATA Education.
 The nominee shareholders of ATA Intelligent Learning do not participate significantly in income and loss and do not have the power to direct the activities of ATA Intelligent Learning that most significantly impact its economic performance.
 Accordingly, ATA Intelligent Learning is considered a variable interest entity.
-The Company entered into the VIE Agreements to preserve the flexibility to operate, invest in or hold businesses that
+The Company entered into the VIE Agreements to preserve the flexibility to operate, invest in or hold businesses that are restricted from receiving foreign investments.